 FRV and Harmony Energy to develop their second utility scale battery project in UK

-Contego in West Sussex will have a capacity of 34 MW / 68 MWh, using a series of 28 Tesla Megapack batteries.
+With 34 MW Contego in West Sussex will have a capacity of 68 MWh, using a series of 28 Tesla Megapack batteries.

 This is a new joint battery energy storage project between Harmony Energy and FRV.